 The Tripawds Tribute Leash made another appearance.
 All attendees who have loved a canine cancer hero were invited to add their own ribbon.

 We even got to meet famous ocean explorer Fabien Cousteau.
 This down-to-earth adventurer had fascinating tales to tell about his undersea explorations, and his lifelong relationship with dogs.

 Tripawds Shares Your Secret to Coping: Be More Dog

 On Sunday morning, we presented our “Be More Dog” keynote address to a packed ballroom.
 During our 35 minute talk, we shared secrets to being happy even while facing cancer, and we highlighted the stories of numerous Tripawds heroes and how they have inspired all of us to live life to the fullest.

-We also played this preview clip from our appearance in PBS’ NATURE documentary, “Why We Love Cats and Dogs.”
+We also played the PBS preview clip from our appearance in the NATURE documentary, “Why We Love Cats and Dogs.”